Tehnikus/Helium/README.md

 ### Place content that affect ranking in certain places
 The higher the H1 headers and content in code - the better.
 For example, if your main content is way below initial load by Google bot (experimentally it is somewhere after 25kb of code), it will not see your content in first time scanning wich leads to slower indexing.
 So everything user- and Google bot- readable is placed as close to page start as possible.
 Place headings in order of importance.
 Make content attractive but not obstructive.
+Every requirement is covered in Helium store.
 ### Make content to code ratio in favor to content
 If your page is overflown with code and scripts, it can be treated by Google bot as garbage page.
-So I used as little markup as possible reaching the point when there is more user readable content, than markup itself.
+So I used as little HTML markup as possible reaching the point when there is more user readable content, than markup itself.
 And also removed any inline scripts and styles, so no garbage code anywhere.
 ### Use semantic markup
 Helium store is built on modern semantics, that distinct to Search engines the content, the navigation, the service content and so on.
 ### Make user interaction convenient
-When user interacts with the page that signals to search engines that viewed page is valuable.
+When user interacts with the page that signals to Search engines that viewed page is valuable.
 So interaction should be smooth and convenient.
 Helium store has no interaction delay, everything is accesible and on the spot.
+The interface was made with customers in mind to guide them from first page visit to purchase smoothly.
 ### Keep all ranking factors filled.
-There are multitudes of them, so I'll just mention that all tags are filled in if user didn't in admin part.You have all controls on every significant tag as:
+There are multitudes of them, so I'll just mention that all tags are filled in if user didn't in admin part.
+You have all controls on every significant tag as:
 - title
 - decription
 - H1-H3 headers inside page markup
+- Texts appearence
 - ect.
 ### Remove content cloning
 There are couple of challanges related to content cloning.
 Let's take a look for example on category page and what is done in terms of texts optimization: